 What are the advantages of WordPress hosting?

 WordPress hosting brings a whole new level of performance to your website.
-As it only houses WordPress websites, the server can be optimized in such a way as to allow for advanced server caching.
+As it only houses WordPress websites, the server can be optimised in such a way as to allow for advanced server caching.
 This enables your website to perform at the highest possible speed.
-This speed optimization can improve SEO which may ultimately boost your ranking on Google allowing you to be found by many more people.
+This speed optimisation can improve SEO which may ultimately boost your ranking on Google allowing you to be found by many more people.